gg582/ssh-chatter/README.md

 > [!IMPORTANT]
 > **✨ Highlights from the latest builds**
 > - Named polls got quality-of-life upgrades: run `/vote <label> <question>|<choices...>` for multi-choice ballots, or `/vote-single <label> <question>|<choices...>` when you only need one pick.
-> - `/eliza-chat` now keeps shared memories in `eliza_memory.dat`, letting everyone continue a persistent conversation with the resident Eliza persona.
+> - Chat with the resident Eliza persona using `/pm eliza <message>` for a direct line without the old `/eliza-chat` command.
 > - `/banname <nickname>` lets operators block suspicious login names up front, forcing clients to pick something else before joining.
 > - Follow communities from inside the terminal with the `/rss` reader (`/rss list`, `/rss read <tag>`, operators manage feeds with `/rss add <url> <tag>` and `/rss del <tag>`).
 > - Matrix rooms can now mirror the chat through a triple-layer AES-256-GCM bridge (`CHATTER_MATRIX_*` toggles encrypt every hop in a Tor-style onion before messages leave the server).